zkrising/Tachi/docs/docs/codebase/infrastructure/logging.md

 `error` is the third most severe log level in tachi.

-Calling this means an error has occured, but the impact of it is limited to the function or general area it was called in.
+Calling this means an error has occurred, but the impact of it is limited to the function or general area it was called in.

 Errors may be recovered from or ignored by the code, but generally that should be reserved for `warn`.